ROCm/hipBLAS/docs/install/Windows_Install_Guide.rst

 Building the library and library dependencies
 ---------------------------------------------

-The root of the hipBLAS repository includes a helper Python script named ``rmake.py`` that lets you build and install hipBLAS with a single command.
+The root of the hipBLAS repository includes a helper Python script named ``rmake.py`` which lets you build and install hipBLAS with a single command.
 It accepts several options but has a hard-coded configuration that you can override by invoking ``cmake`` directly.
 However, it's a great way to get started quickly and serves as an example of how to build and install hipBLAS.